 Parco Dune Natural Reserve

 We begin today with a short drive for a walk at a natural dune reserve.
 Our guide leads us on foot along an ancient Roman road surrounded by olive trees, some of which are thousands of years old!
 Along our route, we stop at a masseria, where local farmers tell us how they produce a traditional style of cheese using a 500-year-old recipe.

-After lunch, we visit a nearby wetland and meet fishermen working in the area.
-We enjoy the beach, perhaps taking a walk or relaxing in the sun, before returning to Ostuni for dinner and leisure time this evening.
+After lunch, we visit a nearby wetland and may enjoy a walk along the beach before returning to Ostuni for dinner and leisure time this evening.